capitally/capitally-assets/README.md

 Ensure your contributions follow the repository's structure and naming conventions.
 For questions or assistance, please open an issue.

-### Import Templates
+### Import Presets

-To create a new import template, simply create it in the app and export it.
+To create a new import presets, simply create it in the app and export it.
-You can also import any template from this repository into the app, modify it, and then export it back here.
+You can also import any preset from this repository into the app, modify it, and then export it back here.

 When submitting, please make sure that:

-- the template has the `info`, `author`, `group` and `logoURL` fields filled out - you will need to edit the file manually for templates created within the app
+- the template has the `info`, `author`, `group` and `icon` fields filled out
-- in broker templates, the first column should be an `Account` that uses a `$template`, please refer to existing templates for reference
+- presets for brokers should create an `Account`
-- the file name starts with `app-` (for imports from apps) or `broker-` (for imports from brokers or crypto exchanges)
+- the file name starts with `p-app-` (for imports from apps) or `p-broker-` (for imports from brokers or crypto exchanges)
-- it's added to one of the `app/importTemplates` subfolders
+- it's added to one of the `app/importPresets` subfolders

 ### Tax Presets